dentarg/auth0-blog/_posts/2018-04-19-webtask-dot-io-migrating-to-node-8.markdown

 [![Import Node 4 Webtasks](https://cdn.auth0.com/website/blog/extend/webtask-io-migrating-to-node-8/node-8-import.png)](https://cdn.auth0.com/website/blog/extend/webtask-io-migrating-to-node-8/node-8-import.png)

-The editor will switch to the Node 8 environment and  **Import From Node 4** dialog will be displayed.
+The editor will switch to the Node 8 environment and the **Import From Node 4** dialog will be displayed.
 The import tool allows you to select a set of webtasks and both simulate and execute the import process that copies your webtask code, secrets, data and CRON schedules to the Node 8 environment.

 **Note:** None of the actions available in the import tool are destructive.
 Your Node 4 webtasks will be left intact until you choose to complete the migration by clicking the **Permanently switch to Node 8** button.
 Completing the migration will cause all webtasks on the Node 4 environment to be permanently deleted.